 #7 See the Indianapolis Central Library

-An architectural gem, the Indianapolis Central Library building features an eclectic mix of historic Greek and modern glass styles.
-Not only is the building intriguing, but there are many interesting Indy things to do inside the library, as well.
+An architectural gem, the Indianapolis Central Library building features an eclectic mix of ancient Greek and modern glass styles.
+Not only is the exterior intriguing, but there are many interesting Indy things to do inside the library, as well.

-The Classic Wing hosts the most beautiful and historic aspects of the building – but the 6th floor of the sleek glass structure is a highlight for the fantastic views.
+The Classic Wing hosts the most beautiful and historic aspects, but the 6th floor of the sleek glass is a highlight for the fantastic views.
 The Indy Library also displays art exhibits in a variety of mediums.

 #8 Check out the Bottleworks District

-Spending time in the revitalized Bottleworks District is one of the best things to do in Indianapolis for adults (and it can be fun for kids during the daytime, too!).
+Spending time in the revitalized Bottleworks District is one of the best things to do in Indianapolis for adults!
 Hip eateries and cool entertainment are highlights of the Bottleworks District.

-Featuring art deco buildings that were once used as a Coca-Cola bottling factory, the structures have been repurposed to house a posh hotel, an upscale food court, entertaining bars (like Pins Mechanical), chic shops and the modern Living Room Theater showing both indie and blockbuster films.
+The art deco buildings were once used as a Coca-Cola bottling factory.
+The structures have been repurposed to house a posh hotel, an upscale food court, entertaining bars (like Pins Mechanical), chic shops and the modern Living Room Theater.

 Pro Tip: The Garage Food Hall at Bottleworks is a must for your Indianapolis itinerary.
 Whether you stop by for lunch, go for dinner or just grab drinks, you won’t want to miss it!